+Consider the lid-driven cavity for Reynolds numbers (\(Re\)) between \(13\times 10^3\) and \(30\times 10^3\).
+As \(Re\) increases, the fluid flow transitions from periodic to chaotic, passing through quasi-periodic and mixed behavior \cite{arbabi2019spectral}.
+We sample the continuous-time evolution\footnote{Numerical simulations from \cite{arbabi2019spectral}.} of the lid-driven cavity at equi-spaced points in time to produce the discrete-time dynamics \cref{eq:DS4SDMD}.
+We also choose an arbitrary linear functional of an associated stream-function as our observable.
+This sets the stage to study DMD-DFT equivalence, over a range of model orders \((\theta)\) and delay embedding dimensions \((d)\).

-The qualitative change in dynamics over the range of \(Re\) considered is reflected in the relationship between relative distance to DFT and Companion-order.
-As the Reynolds number increases, we see that the step-like trend has its jump smeared out over a wider range of Companion-orders.
-The plateau begins at larger values of Companion-order before disappearing altogether.
-Hence, we \emph{may} have a Koopman invariant subspace containing our observable in the first three cases.
-However, for \(Re=30,000\), we can go further and certify that our observable does not lie in a Koopman invariant subspace of dimension less than 25.
+Over the range of \(Re\) considered, the qualitative change in dynamics is reflected in the relationship between (the estimates\footnote{See \cref{s:DisrepancyChecks}} of) \(\DistanceToDFT\) and \(\theta\) (\cref{fig:cms_transit_cavity}).
+As the Reynolds number increases, we see that the step-like trend associated with \(\fundelayscount = 25\) has its plateau beginning at larger values of \(\theta\) before disappearing altogether in the last scenario \((Re=30\times 10^3)\).
+Hence, our observable \emph{may} have a finite number of Koopman modes in the first three cases \((Re=13\times 10^3,~ 16\times 10^3~\textrm{and}~ 20\times 10^3)\).

-To get this guarantee, we first assume that there is a Koopman invariant subspace of maximal dimension \(r_{\rm max} = 24\).
+However, for \(Re=30\times 10^3\), we can go further and certify that our observable, \(\dictionary\), possesses at least 26 Koopman modes.
+To get this guarantee, we first assume that \(\dictionary\) has utmost 25 Koopman modes or, equivalently, that it lies in the non-redundant span of utmost \(25\) distinct KEFs.
+In other words, we assume \(r_{\rm max} = 25\).